Palestinian leader leaves hospital after weeklong stay

 - USS Arizona Memorial at Pearl Harbor closed indefinitely

-“If I entered the hospital for Jerusalem, I want to leave while Jerusalem is our capital,” he told reporters in a brief statement.
+“If the Jerusalem issue put me in the hospital, I want to leave while Jerusalem is our capital,” he told reporters in a brief statement.

-The Palestinians strongly objected to the U.S. decision on Jerusalem, and the move of the American Embassy from Tel Aviv to Jerusalem this month.
+The Palestinians strongly objected to the U.S. decision on Jerusalem, and the subsequent move of the American Embassy from Tel Aviv to Jerusalem this month.
 The Palestinians believe the U.S. move undercuts their claim to Israeli-annexed east Jerusalem as the capital of a future state, and Abbas has since frozen ties with the Americans.

+The United States has denied prejudicing the final status of Jerusalem.
+But the standoff with the Palestinians has complicated U.S. plans to unveil a proposal for Mideast peace.
+U.S. officials have not said when the plan will be unveiled.

-He was hospitalized last weekend with a fever, just days after undergoing ear surgery.
+Abbas was hospitalized last weekend with a fever, just days after undergoing ear surgery.
 Palestinian officials said he had pneumonia and was on a respirator, receiving antibiotics intravenously.
 Abbas allies insisted he was in good health, but day after day he remained hospitalized, and on Sunday, plans to release him were abruptly pushed back.

 Abbas, a longtime smoker with weight problems, has a long history of health issues, ranging from heart trouble to a bout with prostate cancer a decade ago.

 Two years ago, he underwent an emergency heart procedure after suffering exhaustion and chest pains.
-More recently, a cardiologist moved into the presidential compound in Ramallah to monitor the longtime leader after a mysterious hospital visit in the United States.
-That visit followed Abbas’ address to the U.N.
+More recently, a cardiologist moved into the presidential compound in Ramallah to monitor the longtime leader after a mysterious hospital visit in the U.S. That visit followed Abbas’ address to the U.N.
 Security Council, in which he appeared weak.

 The series of health scares have revived anxiety over a potential or even bloody succession battle.

 After more than a decade of avoiding discussion of the post-Abbas era, Palestinian officials have cautiously begun to breach the matter in the open, mostly by playing down the crisis, even while potential successors are quietly jockeying for position.

 “Some are using the president’s illness for political gain.
-Shame on them,” said Jibril Rajoub, one of the would-be successors.
+Shame on them,” said Jibril Rajoub, a former security chief who is considered to be one of the would-be successors.

 Abbas Zaki, a top official in Abbas’ ruling Fatah party, dodged the question of succession, saying the Palestine Liberation Organization, an umbrella governing body, “will be in charge if the president’s post is empty.”